Sitting after Hip Replacement (Hip TEP) - How's it going?

 Practical step-by-step guide: How to sit and stand safely after hip replacement surgery

-- Prepare: Raise the seat (cushion), stable armrests, non-slip surface.
+1. Prepare: Raise the seat (cushion), stable armrests, non-slippery surface.

-- Standing up: Slide forward to the edge of the chair, lean on both armrests with your hands, push yourself up — do not jerk the operated leg forward.
+3. Stand up: Slide yourself forward to the edge of the chair, lean with both hands on the armrests, push yourself up — do not thrust the operated leg forward abruptly.

-- Short breaks: Avoid >45–60 minutes at a stretch in the first weeks; get up and walk briefly in between.
+4. Short breaks: Avoid >45–60 minutes continuously in the first weeks; stand up intermittently and walk briefly.

-- Driving: Usually possible after 4–6 weeks, depending on pain-free status and reaction time; exact clearance by the surgeon is required.
+5. Driving: Usually from 4–6 weeks possible, depending on pain freedom and reaction ability; exact clearance by the surgeon required.

 Special situations: flights, driving, long meetings, cinema

-- Air travel / long sitting in tight seats: Only after medical clearance and usually only after several weeks; long sitting promotes swelling/thrombosis risk — thrombosis prophylaxis, compression stockings and regular standing up are recommended.
-For air travel, clinics recommend individual clarification.
+• Air travel / long sitting in tight seats: Earliest after medical clearance and usually only after a few weeks; long sitting promotes swelling/thrombosis risk — thrombosis prophylaxis, compression stockings and regular standing recommended.
+For air travel clinics advise individual assessment.

-Driving: Usually 4–6 weeks, depending on reaction time and pain-free status; for legal safety, use
+Driving: Usually 4–6 weeks, depending on reaction ability and pain freedom; for legal certainty regarding

-an adjustable, stable chair with armrests and good lumbar support; if necessary, add a seat cushion for elevation.
+height-adjustable, stable chair with armrests and good lumbar support; if necessary additional seat cushion for elevation.

 Conclusion: Sitting after hip replacement is often problem-free today